Congratulations! It will soon be time for you to join us at the University of Southampton for your

 Accommodation for your pre-sessional programme

-You will also need to bring some photographic ID, for example your passport.
+On arrival you will give us your fast track check in letter and you will need to show us some photographic ID too, for example your passport.
 This will help us get you to your room more quickly.

 There is no need to bring any bedding, as a bedding pack will be provided in your room containing a duvet, duvet cover, pillow, pillow cover and sheet.
 Find out more about what is provided in halls accommodation.

-Please do not bring electrical items, such as kettles, rice cookers or hair dryers, for your kitchen or bedroom from your home country as you will not be allowed to use them in our halls of residence because health and safety regulations require that these electrical items are manufactured to UK safety standard.
-You can buy these sorts of items when you arrive in the UK, either online or from local stores.
-Mobile devices and computers are permitted.
+Please do not bring electrical items, such as kettles, rice cookers or hair dryers from your home country to the UK.
+You will not be allowed to use them in our halls of residence because health and safety regulations require electrical items to be manufactured to UK safety standard and we retain the right to confiscate any kitchen equipment that does not meet British or European standard.
+You can buy these sorts of items when you arrive in the UK.
+Mobile devices and computers from home are permitted in our Halls.

 Have you applied for accommodation for your main degree programme?

-If you meet the terms of our accommodation guarantee you will be offered a place in a University hall of residence for your main degree programme.
-This is likely to be a different room or hall to the one you stayed in during your pre-sessional programme, so you may need to move before your main degree programme begins.
+If you meet the terms of our accommodation guarantee you will be guaranteed an offer of a place in a University hall of residence for your main degree programme.
+This is likely to be a different room or hall to the one you stayed in during your pre-sessional EAP programme, so you may need to move before your main degree programme begins.

 After you have submitted an application please check your online accommodation account regularly, as this is where you will see the offer.
 You must accept the offer of accommodation for your main degree programme within seven days – if you do not, the offer will expire.
 To accept the offer, log into your online accommodation account and accept within the deadline.